Wanda Dalla Costa: Career

 Dalla Costa founded Redquill Architecture Inc., in 2010 in order to exclusively work with tribal communities and investigate ways of re-instilling the built environment with meaning from studies of traditional worldviews.
 Projects include the Niitsitapi Learning Centre in Calgary, several buildings at Red Crow Community College in Cardston, Fort McMurray First Nation Community Recreation Centre, and the Tsuu T’ina Nation Office Building in Edmonton.
 She is a registered architect in Arizona and California.

 She also teaches at Arizona State University (ASU) as both an Institute Professor and associate professor.
 Dalla Costa's teaching includes interdisciplinary service learning studios.
 She is also the founding director of the Indigenous Design Collaborative at ASU which carries out design and design-build projects with local tribes in Arizona.
 The collaborative makes connections between tribal community members, multidisciplinary ASU students and faculty, and industry.

 She is on the board of the Construction in Indian Country Advisory Council, chair of the Subcommittee on Indigenous Architecture Education, Indigenous Task Force, member of the Royal Architecture Institute of Canada (RAIC) Indigenous Task Force, and member of the American Indian Council of Architects and Engineers (AICAE).

+In 2017, she was one of six women Architects to participate in the Venice Bienniale Exhibit for Canada titled, Unceded.